UKHomeOffice/vault-sidekick/README.md

 **Authentication**

-A authentication file can be specified in either yaml of json format which contains a method field, indicating one of the authentication methods provided by vault i.e. userpass, token, github etc and then followed by the required arguments for that plugin.
+An authentication file can be specified in either yaml of json format which contains a method field, indicating one of the authentication methods provided by vault i.e. userpass, token, github etc and then followed by the required arguments for that plugin.

 If the required arguments for that plugin are not contained in the authentication file, fallbacks from environment variables are used.